 The final pavilion in this area is called Imagination and has a cute ride called Journey Into Imagination With Figment.
 This used to be Harry’s favourite ride when he was little.
 It’s a gentle ride that introduces you to a cute little dragon called Figment.
 At the end of the ride there are some fun hands-on exhibits that kids enjoy.

 The World Showcase

 The World Showcase is almost an entire theme park on it’s own!
 Opening slightly later than Future World, The World Showcase is home to 11 countries of the World.
 You can start your journey around the ‘world’ either at Mexico or at Canada.
 We tend to start in Mexico because it is our favourite pavilion.
-If you go inside the giant pyramid you will find art exhibits, traditional Mexican souvenirs on sale, a restaurant and The Grand Fiesta Tour Starring The Three Caballeros ride – a gentle boat ride that is fun for all ages.
+If you go inside the giant pyramid you will find art exhibits and traditional Mexican souvenirs on sale.
+There is a restaurant and The Grand Fiesta Tour Starring The Three Caballeros ride – a gentle boat ride that is fun for all ages.

 Special Events At Epcot

 Epcot holds several special events throughout the year.
 We have experienced the Food and Wine Festival that runs from late August.
 It offers the opportunity to sample many different foods and drinks from around the world.